HL7/fhir-shorthand/input/pagecontent/index.md

 While this version of FSH and SUSHI are capable of producing sophisticated IGs, future versions may introduce additional features.
 Feature suggestions are welcome, and can be made [here](https://github.com/FHIR/sushi/issues).

-Some of the features already under consideration include (in no particular order):
+Some of the features for FSH and SUSHI under consideration include (in no particular order):

 * **Round-Tripping** Currently there is no mature tool to translate existing FHIR artifacts into FSH.
 There is also a tool under development, [FSH Food](https://github.com/lantanagroup/fshfood), that converts StructureDefinitions into FSH.